 Proper tights are made from high-performance stretchy fabrics.
 These can draw moisture away from the body, and keep you running comfortably, regardless of outdoor temperatures.

 Stepping up from the essential running gear for beginners comes the sports watch.
-If you are a serious runner and looking to supercharge your run with one of the great gadgets available on the market, then a sports watch is a must for you.
+If you are a serious runner looking to supercharge your run with one of the great gadgets available on the market, then a sports watch is a must.
 Running watches tend to be some of the top performers in the fitness market.

 Running watches offer a huge range of features to help you improve your performance.
 Some of the key features are the following: